-Based on the results of measuring oxytocin blood levels in test subjects, he has determined the following to be the best ways to increase oxytocin: (44)
+Based on the results of measuring oxytocin blood levels in test subjects, Zak has determined the following to be the best ways to increase oxytocin:

 - Give the people you’re with your undivided attention.
-That means putting down the darned phone and looking them in the eye.
+That means putting down your phone and looking them in the eye.

 - Share leisurely meals with others.

 - Meditate, emphasizing loving kindness meditations over standard mindfulness meditation.